entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 * DockerHub: <https://hub.docker.com/repository/docker/entando/app-builder/>

 #### Customization
-The App Builder is customized as part of many Entando implementations.
+The **App Builder** is customized as part of many Entando implementations.
-It can be customized via [configuration micro frontends](../../tutorials/create/mfe/widget-configuration.md) and with [Entando Platform Capabilities (EPCs)](../../tutorials/create/mfe/epc.md).
+It can be customized via [configuration micro frontends](../../tutorials/create/mfe/widget-configuration.md) and [Entando Platform Capabilities (EPCs)](../../tutorials/create/mfe/epc.md).

 ## Entando Component Manager
 The **Entando Component Manager** provides the link between the `entando-de-app`, or your custom core instance, and the Local Hub.
 It queries the Entando Kubernetes service to fetch available bundles that have been deployed as custom resources inside the cluster.

-The Component Manager also administers the relationships between an Entando Application and the installed plugins.
+The **Component Manager** also administers the relationships between an Entando Application and the installed plugins.
 This is seen in the plugin link custom resource in Kubernetes.

 * GitHub: <https://github.com/entando-k8s/entando-component-manager/>